zeon-studio-portal/barry-portfolio-nextjs/content/sections/watch-highlights.md

 enable: true
 title: 'THE HUMAN SPIRIT AT WORK '
 subtitle: >+
-  Barry is a top-rated keynote speaker, experience guide and transformative change agent.
+  Barry is a top-rated keynote speaker, experience guide, and transformative change agent.

 thumbnail: /images/highlight-thumbnail.png